jazelly/collections-jdk/README.md

 <div align="left">
   <p style="line-height: 1.6;">
     Q: Can JS users use this?<br>
-    A: Yes!
-We aim to support JS users, i.e. in case compilation check does not play any roles.
+    A: Yes! collections-jdk aim to support JS users, but it's highly recommended to use this package with TS files
   </p>
 </div>